gingerbeardman/gingerbeardman.github.io/_posts/2023/2023-03-21-automatically-pairing-a-wii-remote-on-macos.md

 ---

+> If you're using the Dolphin emulator, by far the easiest method of syncing a Wii remote with it is to use a cheap Bluetooth adapter and the "Passthrough a Bluetooth adapter" controller option.
+Hassle free!

 Pairing a Nintendo Wii remote used to work just fine on macOS, but starting with Monterey Apple changed something and Wii remotes now require a PIN code.
-Maybe they took out the Wii remote special case when they rewrote IOBluetooth?
+Maybe they took out the Wii remote special case when they rewrote IOBluetooth? *The method below only works for Intel Macs.*

 Anyway, some very clever people have already documented [how to calculate the PIN code for any Wii remote](https://wiibrew.org/wiki/Wiimote#Bluetooth_Pairing).
 It's the Bluetooth network [MAC address](https://en.wikipedia.org/wiki/MAC_address) of the device *in reverse*.